mikelawrence/RPi-pHat-Thermocouple/code/README.md

 # Fridge Monitor Application

 The Fridge Monitor application is written in Python 3 and supports the hardware elements of the Raspberry Pi Zero Thermocouple pHat which can measure up to 3 thermocouple temperatures.
+The main function is to monitor the temperatures inside a refridgerator/freezer.
+These temperatures are reported at a configurable rate.
+If the temperatures rise above a configurable set point the application will set an alarm.
 The application is discoverable by [Home Assistant](https://home-assistant.io/), an open-source home automation platform also running Python 3.
 [MQTT](http://mqtt.org/), a machine-to-machine (M2M)/"Internet of Things" connectivity protocol, is the basis of communication with Home Assistant.

 ## Configuration Notes

 All settings for this application are in the '[fridgemonitor.conf](fridgemonitor.conf)'.
 This is where you point to the correct MQTT broker and configure how the temperature sensors work.
 There are a few settings of note here.
 Discovery_Enabled = false will prevent Home Assistant from automatically discovering the Fridge Monitor.

 ## Home Assistant Notes

+When Discovery is enabled Home Assistant will automatically pick up the Alarm Disable switch, Alarm binary_sensor, RSSI sensor, and four temperature sensors.
+The is a DS18S20 1-Wire Thermometer on the board and three thermocouple inputs for measuring temperature remotely with thermocouple wire.

 If you don't want to use discovery here is the configuration of the Fridge Monitor in Home Assistant.
 Note the 'studio_fridge_monitor' you see in the example yaml is the Node_ID which is specified in the 'fridgemonitor.conf' file.